notebooktoall/notebooktoall/README.md

 # NotebookToAll
 The coolest way to turn a Jupyter Notebook into sharable files.

 Turn your Jupyter Notebook into a .py executable file and an .html file with a one-line command.
 You can create both or either file type at the same time!
 Under the hood, this package uses Jupyter nbconvert.

+nbconvert is great for command line transformations, but it takes a bit of work to use in a program.
+NotebookToAll to the rescue.

 # Quick Start

 ## Install
-Install from PyPI with pip.
+Install from PyPI.
 `pip install notebooktoall`

 ## Use